COSC-499-W2023/year-long-project-team-4/docs/weekly logs/Lakshay_Weekly_Log.md

 Additional Context:
 - There wasn't much code for me to do this week, mainly understanding and learning React JS, Flask and Jest

+# Week 6/7: Oct 8 - Oct 22 (Monday to Sunday (2 weeks worth))
+## Tasks Worked this Week:

+## Goal Recap:
+The features that were mine to complete this week were:
+- Creating Tests for the front-end components using Jest
+- Researching how to integrate the React-app (frontend) to the Flask app (backend)
+- Understand the database creation and authentication so that it can be integrated with the frontend

+Taks from the Project Board:
+- Creating Tests for the front-end components using Jest
+- Researching how to integrate the React-app (frontend) to the Flask app (backend)
+- Understand the database creation and authentication so that it can be integrated with the frontend

+Completed:
+- Creating Tests for the front-end components using Jest
+- Researching how to integrate the React-app (frontend) to the Flask app (backend)
+- Understand the database creation and authentication so that it can be integrated with the frontend

+Additional Context:
+- Nothing of note for these two weeks.
+Worked on testing and understanding the code written by other team members